harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-10-26 Sun: Returns metrics for the 2 other wallets.
+2025-10-26 Sun (1.0h): Returns metrics for the 2 other wallets.

-2025-10-25 Sat: Administrative work.
+2025-10-25 Sat (6.0h): Administrative work.
 Went over the document boundless team prepared and adding notes of skills verification.

 2025-10-24 Fri: Watched some tutorials on hummingbot and worked on script to automate wallet data analysis (merge timeline-tool "actions" + "rewards" input, cbBTC price, XIRR, and other metrics, to avoid direct calculation on spreadsheets + process for large number of positions).
 We already verified for one wallet, will run for other 2 wallets (0x590d..., 0x5919...) tomorrow + add IL calculation.